 A great number of technologies may be used while building a custom ecommerce platform.
 It defines the overall custom ecommerce website development cost, which consists of many factors.
 To list a few, it can be developer’s costs that depend on how rare the technology is, how difficult it is to find them, and how many specialists you’ll need to form a full-fledged team.

 As the tech stack for custom ecommerce development is rather wide, you don’t have limitations in terms of what to use because they can be used for anything.
-An average ecommerce platform can be built with the technologies that NASA uses (e.g., MSSQL database), or Node.js used by PayPal, or React used by Facebook.
+An average ecommerce platform can be built with the technologies that NASA uses (e.g., MSSQL database), Node.js used by PayPal, or React used by Facebook.
 Implementing these technologies in the development process will make your website scalable, secure, easily customizable, and with a user-friendly interface and responsive design.

-PHP has been heading the listing of the best languages for the backend development for many years (BestBuy)
+PHP has been heading the listing of the best languages for backend development for many years (BestBuy)

 .NET is a cross-platform Microsoft framework.
 It is applicable for both the back and frontend (Costco)